Today’s Reading: Jer 27:1–28:17, Rom 5:1–21, Prov 20:1–12

 The mission of Jesus was no failure, many have been made righteous as they have activated their faith and accessed the grace that God so abundantly provides in Christ.

-This does away with the idea of universalism which teaches that all are saved by Jesus’ work on the cross.
+This does away with the idea of universalism which teaches that all are saved by Jesus work on the cross.
 Only the many who believe are saved.
-We can rejoice that it is not just a few but many, a multitude so big that they cannot be numbered, as in the vision of heaven in Revelation.
+We can rejoice that it is not just a few but many, a multitude so big that they can not be numbered in the vision of heaven in Revelation.

 The reign of grace